bharrisau/simpleflatmapper.org/0101-getting-started-csv.md

 }
 {% endhighlight %}

-# writing with header not matching the property name
+# writing with headers not matching the property name

-if you want to use a header that does not match the name of the property for example I need the email header to be contact you will need to add an alias by adding RenameProperty on the column.
+if you want to use a header that does not match the name of the property, for example, if you need the email header to be "contact" you will need to add an alias by adding RenameProperty on the column.

 {% highlight java%}